Artemis-the-gr8/PlayerStatsExpansion/README.md

 ## Important Note about Usage

-The expansion won't work without PlayerStats **version 1.7**, which is not on Spigot or CurseForge yet, but you can already download it from the PlayerStats [GitHub](https://github.com/itHotL/PlayerStats/releases/tag/v1.7)!
+The expansion won't work without PlayerStats **version 1.7** or higher, which is not on Spigot or CurseForge yet, but you can already download it from the PlayerStats [GitHub](https://github.com/itHotL/PlayerStats/releases)!

 ----